-5.2.
+6.2.
 Identifying patients

 Pre-screening of clinic records will be undertaken by the local clinical care teams to identify suitable patients for the trial.
-This includes standard of care gastroscopy results, transient elastography (TE, if available), aspartate aminotransferase-to-platelet ratio index (APRI) and an assessment of hepatocellular carcinoma (HCC using US, CT and/ or MRI).
+This includes SOC gastroscopy results, transient elastography (TE, if available), aspartate aminotransferase-to-platelet ratio index (APRI) and an assessment of hepatocellular carcinoma (HCC using US, CT and/ or MRI).
 Endoscopy reports will require as a minimum the following information and must be available in the participants' source document folder: